Code of Conduct

 The key message of both documents is that nurses must make the care of patients their first concern.
 To do this effectively, they must maintain professional boundaries.

 Nurses are expected to familiarise themselves with the Code and the Guidelines and incorporate these standards in their practise.

 Guidelines: social media and electronic communication

 Guidelines: Social Media & Electronic Communication is a new guidance document to help nurses think about their use of social media and electronic communications in relation to standards of professional conduct.
-The new guidelines explore the benefits and pitfalls of social media providing detailed guidance to expand on the principles and standards of behaviour outlined in the new Code of Conduct for nurses, published in the middle of 2012.
+The new guidelines explore the benefits and pitfalls of social media providing detailed guidance.
 Of the eight principles in the Code, four directly intersect with the use of social media and electronic communications.

 What has become clear is that even when social media is used with good intentions, patient confidentiality and privacy can be inadvertently breached.
 Patients don’t have to be named to be identifiable and even with the strictest privacy settings, information can forwarded and shared in potentially ever-expanding networks.
 Similarly deleted content may remain accessible.